Finding the right

 Depending on your computer literacy, it might be better to choose a channel manager with a clear and easy interface.

-If you practice revenue management and yielding (dynamic pricing) techniques, you will need a channel manager that offers more complex functionalities.
+revenue management and yielding (dynamic pricing) techniques, you will need a channel manager that offers more complex functionalities.

 Finding high quality support from your Channel Manager provider is important in order to resolve problems quickly and efficiently.